SIGNIFICANT ACCOUNTING POLICIES

 The Company operates in the exploration, development and production sector of the crude oil and natural gas industry.
 The Company’s receivables include amounts due from purchasers of its crude oil and natural gas production.
 While certain of these customers are affected by periodic downturns in the economy in general or in their specific segment of the crude oil or natural gas industry, the Company believes that its level of credit-related losses due to such economic fluctuations has been and will continue to be immaterial to the Company’s results of operations over the long-term.

 The Company manages and controls market and counterparty credit risk.
 In the normal course of business, collateral is not required for financial instruments with credit risk.
 Financial instruments which potentially subject the Company to credit risk consist principally of temporary cash balances and derivative financial instruments.
 The Company maintains cash and cash equivalents in bank deposit accounts which, at times, may exceed the federally insured limits.
 The Company has not experienced any significant losses from such investments.
 The Company attempts to limit the amount of credit exposure to any one financial institution or company.
-The Company believes the credit quality of its customers is generally high.
+The Company believes the credit quality of its counterparties is generally high.
 In the normal course of business, letters of credit or parent guarantees may be required for counterparties which management perceives to have a higher credit risk.

-The Company records the stock-based compensation awards issued to non-employees and other external entities for goods and services at either the fair market value of the goods received or services rendered or the instruments issued in exchange for such services, whichever is more readily determinable.
+The Company records any stock-based compensation awards issued to non-employees and other external entities for goods and services at either the fair market value of the goods received or services rendered or the instruments issued in exchange for such services, whichever is more readily determinable.

 The Company’s income tax expense, deferred tax assets and deferred tax liabilities reflect management’s best assessment of estimated current and future taxes to be paid.
 The Company estimates for each interim reporting period the effective tax rate expected for the full fiscal year and uses that estimated rate in providing for income taxes on a current year-to-date basis.
 The Company’s only taxing jurisdiction is the United States (federal and state).